 Today, the Salvation Army North Corps, located at North 24th and Pratt, has recently adopted Kountze Park and has committed to keeping it clean.

-- A History of North Omaha’s Adams Park
+- History of Omaha’s Malcolm X Day

-- A History of Florence Boulevard in North Omaha
+- Biography of Malcolm X in Omaha

 - Kountze Park City of Omaha Parks and Recreation official webpage